* S.Africa shifting from fiscal consolidation - Fitch

 * Politics to trump S.Africa's near-term economic woes - S&P

 * Rand, bonds, shares reel from budget shock

-* Risks of a downgrade have risen -analyst (Adds rand weakens, S&P, Fitch)
+* Risks of a downgrade have risen say analysts (Recasts, adds detail)

-Rating firms are concerned about political jostling ahead of the African National Congress (ANC) conference in December to elect a new party leader to succeed President Jacob Zuma, who has battled several scandals including corruption allegations.
+The biggest unknown Gill was referring to is the jostling ahead of the African National Congress (ANC) conference in December to elect a new party leader to succeed President Jacob Zuma.

-Whoever the ANC picks is likely to take over from Zuma as South Africa's leader in 2019 when a national election is held.
+Whoever the ANC picks is then likely to take over from Zuma as South Africa's leader in 2019 when a national election is due.